 There could be another reason for tooth loss but unfortunately, it is often incurable.
 When there is abnormal cell growth in the mouth of a hedgehog, then this problem is called neoplasm and this problem often leads to cancer.
-Squamous cell carcinoma which is invasive is a disease that occurs when cancer is found in the oral cavity of the hedgehog.
+Invasive squamous cell carcinoma is a disease that occurs when cancer is found in the oral cavity of the hedgehog.

 Is taking care of a hedgehog hard?
-No it’s very easy.
+No, it’s very easy.
 The chances of dental diseases of hedgehogs can be reduced and oral hygiene of hedgehogs can be improved by following the homemade remedies.
 Taking care of a hedgehog at home is very easy and simple.
-You just have to sure that you are providing all comforts to your hedgehog.
+You just have to be sure that you are providing all comforts to your hedgehog.
 We will briefly describe each of the topics and give you some suggestions to make it as easy as possible.

 If your hedgehog doesn’t allow you to see inside his mouth from time to time, the next best thing is to look at his chewing pattern.
-Here we are going to explain that why WIFI cameras are necessary on your hedgehog?
+Here we are going to explain why WIFI cameras are necessary on your hedgehog.
 If your focus is on the food dish and you watch for a few minutes every day, you will no doubt that their chewing pattern changes or that they are just abstaining from food.
 This can be a great sign that something is going wrong.
 We also have used 5 Wyze cameras and the consequences were best and incredible.

 A time comes when it becomes necessary to feed your hedgehog with soft food.
-Crunchy kibble can be the cause of a serious problem to the gums of hedgehogs if the hedgehog has already lost many teeth.
+Crunchy kibble can cause a serious problem to the gums of hedgehogs if the hedgehog has already lost many teeth.
 In this case, vets often recommend soft cat food.
 On the other hand, if your hedgehog is young and has healthy teeth they should eat crunchy cat kibble as we suggest here.

 Hedgehog brush is commonly used to clean teeth.
 Although this may sound strange you can brush your hedgehog’s teeth.
-Avoid using a human’s toothpaste as it cannot be swallow and also it would not be tasty for a hedgehog.
+Avoid using a human’s toothpaste as it cannot be swallowed and also it would not be tasty for a hedgehog.
 This can be done by brushing your hedgehog’s teeth, as shown by Instagram fame Darcytheflyinghedgehog!

 Hedgehog mouth often suffers from very serious diseases.
-Hedgehog’s teeth should be clean by a veterinarian from time to time.
+Hedgehog’s teeth should be cleaned by a veterinarian from time to time.
 But this process is quite dangerous.
 To perform this task, the vet needs to keep the hedgehog under anesthesia, in which there is a certain amount of danger.